rarimo/unforgettable-docs/docs/sdk/intro.md

 ## Key Features

-- **🔒 End-to-End Encryption**: All data is encrypted using industry-standard X25519 key exchange and ChaCha20-Poly1305 cipher
 - **🌐 Cross-Platform**: Available for Web, React, React Native, Android (Kotlin), and iOS (Swift)
 - **🚀 Easy Integration**: Simple APIs to generate recovery URLs and retrieve recovered keys
+- **🔒 End-to-End Encryption**: All data is encrypted using industry-standard X25519 key exchange and ChaCha20-Poly1305 cipher
 - **🔄 Flexible Recovery**: Support for multiple recovery factors
-- **📦 Zero Dependencies on Backend**: Client-side encryption with secure key exchange
-- **🎨 Customizable**: Support for custom parameters and branding
+- **🎨 Customizable**: Support for custom parameters

 ## How It Works